Infining/resin-wifi-connect/README.md

 ### 4. Credentials: User Enters Local WiFi Network Credentials on Phone

-The captive portal provides the option to select a WiFi SSID and enter a passphrase for the desired network.
+The captive portal provides the option to select a WiFi SSID from a list with detected WiFi networks and enter a passphrase for the desired network.

 ### 5. Connected!: Device Connects to Local WiFi Network